about

 contributors

 This presentation has been realised through many voices working in concert across curatorial, technical, film, sound, architectural, and construction capacities, alongside the wider care and coordination of the entire Guest Artists Space (G.A.S.)
 Foundation team.
-Led by Ann Marie Peña, with support from Yinka Shonibare CBE, Belinda Holden, and Moni Aisida, and managed by Samantha Russell, the project brings together architectural installation design by MOE+ Art Architecture (Papa Omotayo and Oyinade Adegbite), film production by Filmwrights (Randall Wright) and Julie Buckland, and sound design by Sound Disposition (Roland Heap and Simon Haupt) and Funmilola Ogushina.
+Led by Ann Marie Peña, with support from Yinka Shonibare CBE, Belinda Holden, and Moni Aisida, and managed by Samantha Russell, the project brings together architectural installation design by MOE+ Art Architecture (Papa Omotayo and Oyinade Adegbite), film production by Filmwrights (Randall Wright) and Julie Buckland, and sound design by Sound Disposition (Roland Heap and Simon Haupt) and Funmilola Ogunshina.

 our chorus of supporters